The amount of calories in a Guava will vary based on the variety, size and where the Guava furit is grown.

 Guava is native to the tropical and subtropical regions of the Americas and the Caribbean.

-Most guava trees look the same.
-The different types of guava are identified by the appearance and flavor of the fruit.
+Guava’s botnaical name is Psidium guajava.
+Biologically Guava fruit iis classified as a berry.
+Since most guava trees look the same, different types of Guava are identified by the appearance and flavor of the fruit.

 One major difference in the varieties of Guava fruits is the pulp.
 Guava pulp can be white, yellow, pink or even reddish in color.

-The different varieties taste vary too.
+The taste of the different types of Guava vary too.
 Some types taste sweet while others have a salty taste.
 Some are even slightly bitter near the skin.

-The one similarity is that there is an inner core filled with hundreds of small, hard, edible seeds.
+The one similarity is that the inside of a Guava fruit is filled with hundreds of small, hard, edible seeds.

 Some studies suggest that guava works to lower blood pressure, reduce bad cholesterol and reduce blood sugar levels.